 One or two nails: Cost $200 including the podiatry visit but not the aftercare products.
 These can be purchased from any chemist or from our clinic at cost.

 Any subsequent visits over the course of the treated nails growing out is charged as a standard visit.
 Please also be aware that medical insurance provides only a small rebate for treatment, generally less than $50.
 You may wish to check with your insurer.
-The item code for laser is F145.
-If they do not recognise the laser treatment code, you will still be able to claim a plain consultation code, F004.
+The item code for laser is F145, although many funds do not allow the use of F145 in conjunction with a plain consult.
+If they do not recognise the laser treatment code, you will still be able to claim a plain consultation code, F004of F012.

 Can the PinPointe laser be used on fingernails ?